Dynamic MTU : Technique to reduce packet drops in IPv6 network resulted due to smaller path mtu size: Related Work and Motivations

-To reduce the packet drop due to restricted IP fragmentation in IPv6, \citep{b2} proposed Path MTU Discovery (PMTUD) protocol.
-The main idea is that the source node initially assumes that the effective MTU, called Path MTU (PMTU), of a path is the (known) MTU of the first hop in the path.
-If any of the packets sent on that path are too large to be forwarded by some node along the path, that node will discard them and respond back with an ICMPv6 \textit{"Packet Too Big"} type 2 message.
+Since to deal with packet drop as a result of Path MTU for IPv6, a proposal was made by ~\cite{rfc8201} called "Path MTU Discovery version 6" which is upgraded version of state-of-arts proposed by \cite{rfc1191} for IPv4.
+This method works in side by side with fragmentation at source.
+The main idea of Path MTU Discovery is that the source node initially assumes that the effective MTU, called \textit{Path MTU} (PMTU), of a path is the (known) MTU of the first hop in the path.
+If any of the packets sent on that path are too large to be forwarded by some node along the path, that node will discard them and respond back with an ICMPv6 ”Packet Too Big” packet.

-Upon receipt of such a message, the source node reduces its assumed PMTU for the path and makes it equivalent to the MTU of the constricting hop as reported in the \textit{"Packet too Big"} message.
+Upon receipt of such a message, the source node reduces its assumed Path MTU for the path and makes it equivalent to the MTU of the constricting hop as reported in the ”Packet too Big” message.
 Thus, the source fragments the packets to make the size equal to new path MTU.
-The process ends when the source node's estimate of the PMTU is less than or equal to the actual PMTU.
+The process ends when the source node’s estimate of the PMTU is less than or equal to the actual PMTU \cite{rfc8201}.